 Children born in the UK or brought to the UK at a young age may feel British – they do not have any other home, they do not know any other life, English is their mother tongue, and they have only remote links with the country (or countries!) of origin of their parents.
-Yet, there is an acutely growing problem, particularly sore in the times of Brexit, in that not all British children are British.
+Yet, there is an acutely growing problem in that not all British children are British citizens.

-In this case we represented two teenage sisters, dual citizens of Spain and France, in their applications for registration.
-One of them had the right to be registered, the other could only be registered at the discretion of the Secretary of State.
-It took nearly two years of fighting with the Home Office and preparation to go to court before the Secretary of State conceded her position and the child was finally granted citizenship.
+We recently represented a family where two teenage girls, dual citizens of Spain and France, were to be registered as British citizens.
+One of them was born in the UK and could be registered as of right, the other was brought to the UK a few weeks after her birth and could only be registered at the discretion of the Secretary of State.
+It took nearly two years of fighting to persuade the Secretary of State that discretion had to be exercised.

 Children born in the UK have the right to be registered as British citizens when one of the parents becomes settled (meaning acquires permanent right of residence or is granted indefinite leave to remain).
 Independently of the immigration status of the parents, children born in the UK can be registered as British citizens if they live in the UK for the first ten years of their lives.
 They can be registered as of right and at any time, even after they reach adulthood, provided they can prove that the first ten years of their life was spent in the UK.